elie222/inbox-zero/README.md

 3. [Grant publish rights on your topic](https://developers.google.com/gmail/api/guides/push#grant_publish_rights_on_your_topic)

 Set env var `GOOGLE_PUBSUB_TOPIC_NAME`.
-When creating the subscription select Push and the url should look something like: `https://getinboxzero.com/api/google/webhook` where the domain is your domain.
+When creating the subscription select Push and the url should look something like: `https://getinboxzero.com/api/google/webhook` or `https://abc.ngrok-free.app/api/google/webhook` where the domain is your domain.

 To run in development ngrok can be helpful: